 To buy: amazon.com, $65

 You don’t always have to empty the bank for a sleek looking watch.
-Timex offers this casual Weekender with multiple strap options.
-It’s water-resistant, offers a night-light, and is made in the U.S.
+Timex offers this casual Southview with a sleek and soft leather strap.
+It’s water-resistant and made in the U.S to boot.

 Tumi Pax Packable Quilted Jacket